nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. The modified `.json` file is encrypted and overwrites the contents of the encrypted data file.
 4. The temporary `.json` file is deleted.

 The lifecycle ensures the program's data stays encrypted at any point in time.
 In the event of a program crash, the decrypted file will be impossible to recover, but the encrypted file will stay intact.
-There is no performace delay in operating data with 1,200 contacts.
+There is no performace delay in operating data up to 1,200 contacts.

 The lifecycle can be described by the following sequence diagram: